yingx9/tp/docs/DeveloperGuide.md

 calls the `execute` function of ListCommand, passing the argument given: `/tag B`.

 ListCommand then calls `parseArg` and `validate` from `Command`, which checks if the parameters are valid.
 If it passes the checks, `filterResources` is called to begin the filtering process.
-First it calls `hasFilters()` check if the user selected any filters `[tag/genre/status]` or none.
+First it calls `hasFilters()` to check if the user selected any filters `[tag/genre/status]` or none.

 If hasFilters returns `true`, it filters the `resourceList` with the given keywords.
 Resources matching the filters are added to a temporary list called `matchedResources`.
 After all resources has been checked, `matchedResources` list is passed to `showResourcesDetails()`, a method called from `UI` to display the details